-HGTV also given their take on some of the best DIY garden games in our next video:
+HGTV have also given their take on some of the best DIY garden games in our next video:

-And last up we have this top 10 run down of the best family garden games from Best Guider:
+And last up we have this top 10 rundown of the best family garden games from Best Guider:

 We’ve really enjoyed writing and researching this article.
 I hope you found our potted history of garden games as interesting as the Lazy Susan team and I do?

-Of course it is by no means a definitive guide, and this is definitely a subject matter we’ll revisit.
+Of course, it is by no means a definitive guide, and this is definitely a subject matter we’ll revisit.
 We’ve only scratched the surface really…

-There’s things like Bubble Sets, Inflatables, Swing Ball, Garden Football and Golf Sets, Outdoor Kitchens, Playhouses and Slide & Swing Sets that we’ve not even discussed.
+There are things like Bubble Sets, Inflatables, Swing Ball, Garden Football and Golf Sets, Outdoor Kitchens, Playhouses and Slide & Swing Sets that we’ve not even discussed.

 However, it’s nice for us to take a little detour away from garden furniture.
 Visit other parts of the garden.
-Garden games is a subject we’ll definitely be coming back to, so please watch this space for more outdoor fun related posts.
+Garden Games is a subject we’ll definitely be coming back to, so please watch this space for more outdoor fun related posts.